 Simply staying connected was a challenge, as well.
 Many security teams found that their out-dated VPN platforms could not handle all the traffic of remote employees, with 46% reporting latency issues due to increased VPN usage.

-A zero trust security framework is a natural answer to these growing risks because it accomplishes the following:
+A Zero Trust security framework is a natural answer to these growing risks because it accomplishes the following:

-Zero trust provides benefits beyond network security.
+Zero Trust provides benefits beyond network security.
 It also simplifies access processes and allows employees to work from a wider variety of locations and devices, which both increases productivity and improves the employee experience.

 Our survey findings reflect this variety.
-When we asked security leaders about their high-priority zero trust use cases, a wide-ranging use case came out on top: gaining visibility into cloud workloads, which was selected by 87% of respondents.
+When we asked security leaders about their high-priority Zero Trust use cases, a wide-ranging use case came out on top: gaining visibility into cloud workloads, which was selected by 87% of respondents.
 It’s not hard to imagine why — understanding how employees use the cloud helps the organisation make smarter cloud investments, in addition to giving the ability to monitor and secure data wherever it sits.

-The next three most popular zero trust use cases were similarly multifaceted:
+The next three most popular Zero Trust use cases were similarly multifaceted:

-All of these external pressures and use cases have created widespread interest in zero trust security.
-The survey found that 80% of security leaders say their organisation is committed to zero trust adoption.
-Additionally, half of all organisations recently elevated their chief information security officer to board-level visibility because of the importance the organisation places in zero trust and reducing cyber risk.
+All of these external pressures and use cases have created widespread interest in Zero Trust security.
+The survey found that 80% of security leaders say their organisation is committed to Zero Trust adoption.
+Additionally, half of all organisations recently elevated their chief information security officer to board-level visibility because of the importance the organisation places in Zero Trust and reducing cyber risk.

 What are the reasons for this widespread lack of progress?

 One culprit could be challenges with overall cloud transformation.
 Eighty percent of organisations accelerated their cloud adoption plans in 2020, but were unprepared.
-When large chunks of data have not yet moved to the cloud from isolated data centres, it can become harder to secure using a single security tool.
+When large chunks of data have not yet moved to the cloud from isolated data centers, it can become harder to secure using a single security tool.

-Another obstacle proved equally challenging for zero trust adoption: identity and access management (IAM) complexity.
-Seventy-six percent of security leaders surveyed said they struggled to shift to a zero trust approach due to the complexities of user access needs in their organisation.
-Zero trust relies on a single source of truth for identity management, yet larger organisations in particular have often accumulated multiple incompatible identity providers over the years.
+Another obstacle proved equally challenging for Zero Trust adoption: identity and access management (IAM) complexity.
+Seventy-six percent of security leaders surveyed said they struggled to shift to a Zero Trust approach due to the complexities of user access needs in their organisation.
+Zero Trust relies on a single source of truth for identity management, yet larger organisations in particular have often accumulated multiple incompatible identity providers over the years.
 They must also understand access patterns across a huge number of applications — most of which cannot be shut down even for a moment in order to be migrated to a new identity platform.